 Virtually every core area of mathematics is strongly represented in the UCLA Math Graduate Program.
-In the U.S. News & World Report's 2017 Best Graduate Schools rankings, the UCLA Mathematics Graduate Program climbed to its highest historical ranking of seven (shared) overall in the nation.
+In the U.S. News & World Report's 2018 Best Graduate Schools rankings, the UCLA Mathematics Graduate Program maintained its highest historical ranking of seven (shared) overall in the nation.
 In all seven research specialties, the Program ranked in the top ten: Analysis (#1), Applied Math (#2), Logic (#2), Algebra/Number Theory/Algebraic Geometry (#5), Discrete Mathematics and Combinatorics (#6), Geometry (#10), and Topology (#10).
-For more information about the rankings of the entire UCLA Department of Mathematics, click here.
+For more information about the rankings of the entire UCLA Department of Mathematics, read the 2018 Academic Ranking of World Universities for Mathematics.

 The graduate program is located in the Mathematical Sciences Building, which is centrally situated on the UCLA campus.
 The MS building houses classrooms, administrative offices, faculty offices, graduate student offices, the graduate student lounge and several computer labs.
 In addition, the Department maintains its own Graduate Reading Room.
 The Reading Room has a large non-circulating collection of books, over 9,000 monographs, and subscribes to 150 mathematical journals.